 Which Hand to Read for Palmistry?
 The Answer Changes Based on What You're Looking For

-There is no single correct answer to which hand to read for palmistry.
-78% of new users on palmistry apps ask this exact question within their first three minutes (PALMReader User Data, 2025).
+There is no single correct answer to which hand to read for palmistry, which is inconvenient, because it is the first thing everybody asks.
 If you are wondering which hand to read for palmistry, the answer is that both matter, but for entirely different reasons.
 Your non-dominant hand shows your baseline potential and emotional baggage.
 Your dominant hand shows what you have actually done with your life.
 We are looking at these lines as metaphors for your psychological evolution, not as a mystical guarantee of your future.
 If you want a crystal ball, look elsewhere.
 If you want a mirror for self-reflection that calls out your specific flaws and habits, look at your hands.

 The Immediate Truth About Which Hand to Read for Palmistry